reinhart1010/nix/docs/en/common/dexter.md

 ---
 # dexter

-Tool for authenticating the kubectl users with OpenId Connect.
+Authenticate the `kubectl` users with OpenId Connect.
 More information: <https://github.com/gini/dexter>.

 - Create and authenticate a user with Google OIDC: